taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/00a-redux-state.md

 If both statements are false, I would advice you to stick to plain JavaScript.
 As you have seen the built-in JavaScript functionalities already help a lot.
 In JavaScript ES6 and beyond you get one more functionality to keep your data structures immutable: [spread operators](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Operators/Spread_operator).
 Spreading an object or array into a new object or new array always gives you a new object or new array.

-Do you recall how you added a new todo item or how you toggled a todo item to completed in your reducers?
+Do you recall how you added a new todo item or how you completed a todo item  in your reducers?

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~